terdelyi/terdelyicouk/README.md

 # terdelyi.co.uk

 Hi, you're looking at the source code of my personal website.
-I'm a freelance software developer, specialized in web-related services at [Web Developer For Hire](https://webdeveloperforhire.co.uk/).
+I'm a freelance software developer, specialised in web-related services at [Web Developer For Hire](https://webdeveloperforhire.co.uk/).
 If you're looking for a contractor,  feel free to contact me.